 What's the performance impact of adding permission filters to vector search?

 Pre-retrieval metadata filters typically add 5–15% latency depending on filter selectivity.
 Highly selective filters — restricting to one department out of twenty — actually improve performance by cutting the search space.
 Post-retrieval authorization adds a batch call to the auth service: 10–50ms per batch depending on chunk count and the auth service's architecture.
 Total overhead lands under 100ms, which is negligible next to LLM inference.
-Cost is observability, not optimization theater.
+In production RAG scenarios where LLM generation typically takes 1,000–3,000ms, permission overhead represents less than 0.1% of total response time.

 How do I handle permissions for summarized or derived content?